DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-05-27-Understanding-about-stream-in-Java-8.md

             // Performs a reduction on the elements of this stream, using an associative accumulation function, and returns an Optional describing the reduced value, if any.
             Optional<T>	reduce(BinaryOperator<T> accumulator);

+            // Performs a reduction on the elements of this stream, using the provided identity value and an associative accumulation function, and returns the reduced value.
+            T reduce(T identity, BinaryOperator<T> accumulator)

+            // Performs a reduction on the elements of this stream, using the provided identity, accumulation and combining functions.
+            <U> U reduce(U identity, BiFunction<U,? super T,U> accumulator, BinaryOperator<U> combiner)

+            // Returns the maximum element of this stream according to the provided Comparator.
+            Optional<T>	max(Comparator<? super T> comparator);

+            // Returns the minimum element of this stream according to the provided Comparator.
+            Optional<T>	min(Comparator<? super T> comparator);

             // Returns an array containing the elements of this stream.
             Object[] toArray();